genomic-medicine-sweden/metaval/docs/output.md

 - [BLAST](#BLAST) - Run BLASTN or BLASTX
 - [Bowtie2](#Mapping) - Map raw Illumina reads to a pathogen genome database or map Illumina reads of specific taxIDs to genomes with positive BLAST hits.
 - [minimap2](#Mapping) - Map raw Nanopore reads to a pathogen genome database or map Nanopore reads of specific taxIDs to genomes with positive BLAST hits.
+- [Coverage and depth](#Coverage-and-depth) - Calculate coverage and depth of mapped reads across genomes.
 - [IGV](#IGV) - Report for visualizing reads mapped to the genomes identified.
 - [Pathogen reads](#Pathogen-reads) For the pathogen screening workflow, prepare an individual FASTA/BAM file for each pathogen with mapped reads.
 - [Call Consensus](#Call-Consensus) - Call consensus sequences for reads mapped to pathogen genomes